bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 1. Deploy Mesos, Marathon, Zookeeper.
 You can follow the instructions at the official `instalation guide <http://www.bogotobogo.com/DevOps/DevOps_Mesos_Install.php>`_ .

-Please, note, Docker container should be supported for Mesos-slave.
+Please, note, the deployment is described for one default Mesos-slave with available ports [31000-32000].
+Docker container should be supported for Mesos-slave.

 For Docker deployment follow the instructions at the official `installation guide <https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce>`_